Thyroid cancer

 Your surgeon might need to remove some of the tissues in the area around the thyroid gland if you have anaplastic thyroid cancer or if the cancer has begun to spread outside the thyroid gland.

 Your surgeon might remove some or all of the lymph nodes close to your thyroid gland during your thyroid cancer surgery.
 These can be examined under a microscope to see if cancer has spread to them or not.
 Removing the lymph nodes is called a lymphadenectomy or a neck dissection.
-As many as possible of the nodes are removed to prevent the cancer from coming back.
+As many nodes as possible are removed to prevent the cancer from coming back.

 Side-effects of thyroid surgery